-The primary goal of the University of Pennsylvania Hearing Conservation Program is to reduce, or eliminate hearing loss due to workplace noise exposures.
+The primary goal of the University of Pennsylvania Hearing Conservation Program (HCP) is to reduce or eliminate hearing loss due to workplace noise exposures.
 The program includes the following elements:

-- Work environments will be surveyed to identify potentially hazardous noise levels and personnel at risk.
+- Work environments will be quantitatively and/or qualitatively surveyed to identify potentially hazardous noise levels and personnel at risk.

-- Environments containing equipment that produces potentially hazardous noise should, wherever it is technologically and economically feasible, be modified to reduce the noise level to acceptable levels.
+- Environments containing equipment that produces potentially hazardous noise will, wherever it is technologically and economically feasible, be modified using engineering controls to reduce noise to acceptable levels.

-- Annual hearing testing will be conducted to monitor the effectiveness of the hearing conservation program.
-Early detection of temporary threshold shifts will allow further protective action to be taken before permanent hearing loss occurs.
+- Annual audiometric testing will be conducted for all employees enrolled in the HCP to monitor the effectiveness of the program.
+Early detection of temporary hearing threshold shifts will allow further protective actions to be taken before permanent hearing loss occurs.

-- Education is vital to the overall success of a hearing conservation program.
-Annual training is required and is part of the employees' and supervisors' responsibilities under the program.
+- Education is vital to the overall success of the hearing conservation program at Penn.
+Annual training is required and is part of each employee’s and each supervisor’s responsibilities under the program.